1988–89 Toronto Maple Leafs season

 The 1988–89 Toronto Maple Leafs season was Toronto's 72nd season in the National Hockey League (NHL).
 Toronto made a late season push for the playoffs under interim head coach (and former captain) George Armstrong but an overtime loss in the final regular season game at the Chicago Blackhawks kept them out of the postseason for the first time since the 1984–85 season.
+It was also the first time since the 1984–85 season that they finished last in their conference.